hmathlee/ASD-Analysis/README.md

 - _conda install matplotlib_
 - _conda install scikit-image_

 Once these libaries have been installed, open Spyder in your new environment.
-You can launch Spyder from _Anaconda Navigator_ (ensure that the environment under "Applications on" is set to your environment and not "base").
+You can launch Spyder from _Anaconda Navigator_ (ensure that the environment under "Applications on" is set to your environment and not "base (root)").
 Alternatively, you might be able to type "Spyder" in _Start_, and "Spyder (yourEnvironmentName)" will pop up.
 Click on this option to open Spyder in your environment.

-Put the code in "model.py" in this repository into your Spyder script.
+Put the code in "model.py" from this repository into your Spyder script.
 Remember to alter the paths to your PASCAL image dataset as necessary (see instructions on how to bring the dataset into your _Remote Desktop_ workstation above, if not done already).
+When you click "Run", model training should begin.

+## Network Analysis

+Three of the relevant centrality measures (degree, betweenness, closeness) have already been implemented under "centrality.py".
+Eigenvector centrality still needs to be coded.

+## To Do:

+- Finish U-Net model training.
+- Write the code for eigenvector centrality.
+- Images from the ASD dataset will have to be resized into 512 by 512.
+This is the image size that the U-Net model accepts.
+This resizing can likely be done with Python imaging libraries with _resize()_ functions.